Do you remember when you were little and you had all these plans and dreams for your life?

 His family, his work, his friends, his faith.
 Literally every single area of his life was touched.

 I have to admit after reading Job’s story I begin to feel very selfish and childish.
-I cannot believe how I act sometimes and question God.
+Hand to the face when I think about how I act sometimes.

 He said that before He formed me in the womb He knew me.